ONykyf/nvidia-340-390-470-slackbuilds/README.md

 # Linux bootable partition config ends
 ```

-Note that `geninitrd` by default clears `/boot/initrd-${KERNEL}-nvidia.img` as "orphaned", e.g., when a new kernel is installed.
-Then running `nvidia-prepare-boot` (and `lilo`, if used) restores the correct initrd images and points the bootloader to their locations.
+Note that `/boot/initrd-${KERNEL}.img` may be overwritten, e.g., when a kernel is reinstalled.
+If you encounter problems after this, then running `nvidia-prepare-boot` (and `lilo`, if used) with this kernel booted restores the correct initrd image and points the bootloader to its location.

+Version 340 of the NVidia driver is not kernel modesetting capable and hence lacks `nvidia_modeset` kernel module, and DRM functionality is implemented in `nvidia` module, i.e., there is no separate `nvidia_drm`.
-For nvidia340 a special initrd image is not necessary, and `/etc/lilo.conf.nvidia-${KERNEL}` looks simpler:
+Therefore `/etc/lilo.conf.nvidia-${KERNEL}` looks simpler:
 ```
 # Linux bootable partition config begins
 image = /boot/vmlinuz-6.17.6